 3. The client may require bidders to advise if they’re preparing a response to their RFP for vendors.
 If so, send them the “Intent to Bid” letter or form by the specified deadline.

 4. Check the RFP “Instructions” to learn how to submit your bid.
 Clients may want bids printed, emailed, or uploaded through a bid portal.
 This may require you to create an account to log in and submit your bid.
 Don’t wait until the due date to set this up!

 5. Determine which – if any – staff in your organization can help write the bid in response to the RFP questions.
 If you’re flying solo or there is nobody in your organization to support the bid process, consider working with an RFP consultant.
 Hire someone who is well-versed in the bidding process and has the relevant writing experience to guide you through the process.
 A consultant can even manage the entire bidding process for you.

 6. Outsource as much of the writing as you deem necessary to the RFP consultant.
 S/he will set up a checkpoint with you to review what’s been written and identify gaps.
 If you find too many gaps – questions that nobody can answer – reassess the opportunity.

-7. The client may distribute an amendment to provide additional information, revisions to the RFP, or an extension of the due date.
+7. The client may distribute an amendment to provide additional information, revisions to the vendor RFP, or an extension of the due date.
 Read every amendment as soon as possible.

 8. Once the writing is complete, prepare for bid production.
 If you need editing and formatting help, your RFP consultant will relieve your stress by taking on those tasks.
 Give yourself enough time to perform a “final” review of the entire bid, including the pricing.